Lesley is relocating the College of Art and Design from its present location in Kenmore Square, Boston, to Porter Square in Cambridge.

 “First as a student, then as an engaged alumna, member of the board, and now benefactor, Debbie Raizes consistently demonstrates her dedication and strong belief in Lesley’s mission,” said Lesley University President Joseph B. Moore.
 “Her leadership, guidance, and hard work over the years have made this a better, stronger university.
 As a board member, she played a key role in making AIB a vital part of Lesley the community.
 We are humbled by her personal generosity toward bringing AIB’s community of artists to our Cambridge campus.”

-Art Institute of Boston Dean Stan Trecker, who served as AIB president when the nearly 100 year-old school became a part of Lesley in 1998, said the merger gave art students access to interdisciplinary offerings through Lesley’s three other schools – Lesley College, the Graduate School of Arts and Social Sciences and the School of Education.
-Moving to Cambridge, Trecker said, increases the ease of accessing these and all the co-curricular opportunities at the university and brings AIB’s offerings to many more students studying in Cambridge, as well as to our surrounding neighborhoods.
+Dean Stan Trecker, who served as AIB president when the nearly 100 year-old school became a part of Lesley in 1998, said the merger gave art students access to interdisciplinary offerings through Lesley’s three other schools – Lesley College, the Graduate School of Arts and Social Sciences and the School of Education.
+Moving to Cambridge, Trecker said, increases the ease of accessing these and all the co-curricular opportunities at the university and brings art offerings to many more students studying in Cambridge, as well as to our surrounding neighborhoods.

 Alumni & Friends Home